Volunteers aren’t paid. Not because they are worthless, but because they are priceless.

 Volunteering also provides an opportunity to develop new skills or build on existing experience and knowledge while making a difference for others.

 Please complete the form below to begin the volunteer process.
-Also be sure to complete the following required forms:
+An adult (parent or guardian signature is required to be able to volunteer) Also be sure to complete the following required forms:

 - Emergency and Authorization Form